 As such, the Group operates in an area of significant unmet medical need and is pursuing approval by the US Food & Drug Administration ("FDA") for the Group's drug-device combination product using hyperpolarised xenon-129 gas to enhance MRI in pulmonary medicine.
 The Company submitted a new drug application ("NDA") to the FDA on 5 October 2020 after the successful completion of the FDA Phase III clinical trials in the US for the Group's technology.
-The 80-patient equivalence clinical trials were conducted at Duke University Medical Center, the University of Virginia and The University of Cincinnati - three leading US research hospitals.
+The 80-patient equivalence clinical trials were conducted at Duke University Medical Center, the University of Virginia and The University of Cincinnati three leading US research hospitals.
 Enrolment of the clinical trials was completed in November 2019.
-In January 2020, the Company announced that both clinical trials met their primary endpoints, within the prospectively defined equivalence margin (+/-14.7%) when compared to the FDA-approved reference standard, 133Xenon scintigraphy imaging.
+In January 2020, the Company announced that both clinical trials met their primary endpoints, within the prospectively defined equivalence margin (+/-14.7%) when compared to the FDA-approved reference standard, Xenon scintigraphy imaging.
 On 5 October 2021, the Company received a Complete Response Letter ("CRL") from the FDA requesting that the Company to address approvability issues identified by the FDA ahead of NDA resubmission.
 On 30 March 2022, the Company filed the resubmission of the NDA with the FDA.
 On 20 April 2022, the Company announced that the FDA had accepted the resubmission of the NDA and established a user fee goal date of 30 September 2022.
-The Directors anticipate receiving a broad indication for use from the FDA following the FDA's review period.
+On 30 September 2022, the Company announced that the FDA had granted the Company a 90 day extension to the NDA review timeline.
+On 28 December 2022, the Company announced that the FDA had granted approval for its drug device combination product, XENOVIEW.
+XENOVIEW, prepared from the Xenon Xe 129 Gas Blend, is a hyperpolarised contrast agent indicated for use with magnetic resonance imaging ("MRI") for evaluation of lung ventilation in adults and pediatric patients aged 12 years and older.
+On 28 December 2022, the Company also announced that, simultaneously with the approval of the XENOVIEW NDA, two 510(k) devices were cleared by the FDA that will further support a successful launch of the technology into the clinical marketplace: XENOVIEW VDP software and the XENOVIEW 3.0T Chest Coil.
+XENOVIEW VDP is image processing software that analyzes a pulmonary hyperpolarised 129-Xe MR image and a proton chest MR image to provide visualization and evaluation of lung ventilation in adults and pediatric patients aged 12 years and older.
+This image analysis platform quantifies normalized xenon intensity of a ventilated space using a pulmonary hyperpolarised 129-Xe ventilation MR image and accompanying proton chest MR image.
+The software will be used by clinicians to assist in the interpretation and numerical classification of hyperpolarized 129-Xe ventilation MR images.
+The Polarean XENOVIEW 3.0T Chest Coil is a flexible, single channel, transmit-receive (T/R) RF coil tuned to 129Xe frequency on a 3.0T MRI magnetic field of a compatible MRI scanner.
+The Polarean XENOVIEW 3.0T Chest Coil is indicated to be used in conjunction with compatible 3.0T MRI scanners and approved xenon Xe 129 hyperpolarised for oral inhalation for evaluation of lung ventilation in adults and pediatric patients aged 12 years and older.
+The Chest Coil is intended to be worn by a patient who inhales hyperpolarised 129Xe gas (XENOVIEW) to obtain an MR image of the regional distribution of hyperpolarised Xe in the lungs.